AdobeDocs/experience-manager-learn.en/help/cloud-service/debugging/cloud-service/logs.md

 + `cm-p<PROGRAM ID>-e<ENVIRONMENT ID>-aem-<author|publish>-<POD NAME>`
 + Example: `cm-p12345-e56789-aem-author-abcdefabde-98765`

+## Custom log files

+AEM as a Cloud Services does not support custom log files, however it does support custom logging.

+For Java logs to be available in AEM as a Cloud Service (via [Cloud Manager](#cloud-manager) or [Adobe I/O CLI](#aio)), custom log statements must be written the `error.log`.
+Logs written to custom named logs, such as `example.log`, will not be accessible from AEM as a Cloud Service.

 ## AEM Author and Publish service logs

 Both AEM Author and Publish services provide AEM runtime server logs: